Juliusz Heinzl Palace: History

-It is the first of the three residences of Heinzel, its construction was completed in 1882 by Hilary Majewski and Otto Gehlig.
+It is the first of the three residences of Heinzel (also spelled Heinzl), its construction was completed in 1882 by Hilary Majewski and Otto Gehlig.
 The palace was situated next to a wool products factory, in the street's regulatory line, right in front of the factory buildings, extending deep into the property.
 It was built in eclectic style with predominance of elements referring to the Berlin Renaissance.
 The palace consisted of a three-storey main body and lower side wings, and two pavilions ended with towers, separated from the palace by a decorative grating.
 Over the years, it has undergone modifications and reconstructions.

 The first floor of the front facade of the main body is decorated with symmetrically placed bay windows on the sides, decorated with a baluster railing.
 Below the cordon cornice there is a frieze with cartouche-shaped panels and emblems of industry and trade.
 The façade is crowned with a sculptural figural composition, depicting allegories of Freedom, Industry, and Trade.

 Juliusz Heinzl

-The Heinzel family probably came to Łódź from Czechia or Lower Silesia in the 1830s.
+The Heinzel family probably came to Łódź from Bohemia or Lower Silesia in the 1830s.
 In 1864 Heinzel established his own mechanical weaving mill for woolen goods.
 Within a few years (around 1874) he became the king of wool, having the largest production complex in the Kingdom of Poland producing woolen and semi-woolen products.